Collins track star Karas commits to Virginia

 Karas not only won those four consecutive state titles in cross country but also has three of the four best times at Kentucky Horse Park.
 Karas set the 5,000 meter run record at the Paddock Course in 2012 with a time of 17:44.18, and then broke her own record a year later with a time of 17:39.04.

-“She’s been a winner in all senses of the word since she was young, younger than most kids could think of, and she’s just that talented,” Reynolds said.
+“She’s been a winner in all senses of the word since she was young, younger than most kids could think of, and she’s just that talented,” Collins track and field coach Sean Roberts said.
 “She’s got a big heart too which makes it fun to watch her run and win.
 It makes the sport more enjoyable when she’s in the race.”

 Coming off her impressive four-year run, injuries and illness have kept Karas from defending her state titles in cross country and track and field.
 Karas suffered from shin splints in the 2015 fall season and then later suffered a concussion in a car accident that kept her out the 2016 spring track and field season.

 She was recovering in time to compete in the regional and state tournaments this past fall during cross country but after feeling hip pain, an MRI disclosed that she had a stress fracture at the top of her hip, ruling her out for a minimum of eight weeks.

+“Running is all a mental game,” Karas said.
+“If you want it in your heart bad enough you can come back from anything.”

 - Get Livefyre